 1. The personal trainer: Action-driven tooltips

-But action-driven tooltips can quickly feel heavy-handed and overbearing when used on non-critical features—use them sparingly or risk causing undue user frustration.
+But use these bad boys sparingly.
+Action-driven tooltips can feel heavy-handed and overbearing when you use them on non-critical features.
+No need to cause undue user frustration.

 2. The tutor: Tooltips

 Tooltips that are not action-driven provide contextual help that is slightly less demanding of user attention.
 Users can still follow “regular” tooltips sequentially without performing an action.